That Was Now, This Is Then

 He seemed to nod his agreement as he arranged the cushions together underneath him and then pulled a cover over himself.

 For the next few days the only time I felt that he paid any attention to me was when I was putting him to bed.
 Even when I made him his meals and we sat at the same table he was miles away.
-It was only in the chill of his room each night that I was able to actually share a few moments with him, fleeting as they were.
+It was only in the chill of his room that each night I was able to actually share a few moments with him, fleeting as they were.

 “Did you build that model plane yourself?”
 I inquired, eager to see if he would take the bait.